-Brothaus Bakery recently launched their new menu in unique newspaper style.
+Brothaus Bakery recently launched its new menu in a unique newspaper style.
 The menu is an opportunity to peak into the German culture and authentic German cuisines while relishing their mouth-watering delicacies.
 The menu is reasonably priced and offers a wide range of healthy dishes.
-The restaurant opens for Breakfast at 7:30am and is open all day until 11:30pm.
+The restaurant opens for Breakfast at 7:30 am and is open all day until 11:30 pm.
 You can take a seat inside or enjoy the fresh winter breeze at their outdoor terrace.
-If you’re a fan of Pretzels, try at Brothaus, they make the best pretzels in Dubai.
-Pretzel is correctly pronounced as “Brezel” which reflects the German heritage.
+If youre a fan of Pretzels, try at Brothaus, they make the best pretzels in Dubai.
+Pretzel is correctly pronounced as Brezel which reflects the German heritage.
 You will get to taste so many varieties, topped with seeds, stuffed with beef salami, or melted cheese, or dipped in creamy white chocolate for dessert.
 Brothaus will exceed your expectations.

-For starters, I ordered Quinoa salad; Quinoa mixed with diced red pepper and sliced green beans, lightly sautéed, dumped into sesame dressing and garnished with roasted walnuts, pomegranates, perfectly salted, with an essence of vinaigrette was purely a vegetarian’s delight.
+For starters, I ordered Quinoa salad; Quinoa mixed with diced red pepper and sliced green beans, lightly sauted, dumped into sesame dressing and garnished with roasted walnuts, pomegranates, perfectly salted, with an essence of vinaigrette was purely a vegetarians delight.
 Hubby ordered Homemade Graved Lax, salmon marinated with sweet dill-mustard sauce along with potatoes on the side.